andrewcooke/choochoo/docs/segments.md

-      * Possible pairs of start and finish candidates are considered: start candidates are considered in reverse order for the activity; finish candidates in normal order (this favours shorter times for a single segment).
+      * Possible pairs of start and finish candidates are considered: start candidates are considered in reverse order for the activity; finish candidates in normal order (this favors shorter times for a single segment).

       * Finish candidates earlier than start candidates are discarded.